lwdsw/Kiln/guides/Collaborating with Kiln.md

 # Guide: Collaborating with Kiln

+---

+# This guide as moved to [our docs](https://docs.getkiln.ai/docs/collaboration).
+This page may be out of date.

+We suggest reading the [latest version](https://docs.getkiln.ai/docs/collaboration).

+---

+## Original Content

 Kiln is designed to be a collaborative environment for building AI projects.
 This guide will help you understand how a team can collaborate with Kiln.

 ## Table of Contents